mikerochip/addressables-training-manual/README.md

 *For each AssetGroup Foo:*

 1. BundlePath = Foo.LoadPath (**the LoadPath references a Profile var**) + Foo.Name + a hash value
-1. Convert the AssetGroup into a bundle or bundles(!) depending on the settings of the AssetGroups' AssetGroupSchemas
+1. Convert the AssetGroup into a bundle (or bundles!) depending on the settings of the AssetGroups' AssetGroupSchemas
 1. Write the bundles to disk using BundlePath
 1. Write the BundlePath into the content catalog